Khao Thom Pad

 This dessert is such a classic and is an essential part of your Lao recipe files.
 Luckily, it’s also a simple and delicious.

 • Banana leaves – I used frozen banana leaves and they are less structured than fresh banana leaves, so it is more pliable and easier to fold.
 If you are using fresh banana leaves, you may need to toast them quickly over an open fire.
 Or as previously mentioned, we have used an iron to heat the banana leaves.
-And if you don’t have access to banana leaves, it’s no problem.
+Although banana leaves are preferred, if you don’t have access to banana leaves, it’s no problem.
 Use aluminum foil or even corn husks!

 Khao Thom Pad